favourumeh/Multiple_Linear_Regression---Predicting-Turnovers-/README.md

       - **RMSE = 0.529** .
 The value of this error is roughly 25% of the mean TOV observed.

 - The models created can be used to assists NBA coaches in player development because the model acts as a predictor of a player's expected TOV.
-A player vastly outperforming their expected TOV (i.e. commits less TOV that expected) could indicated high skill level which would mean that they require more on-ball possessions.
+A player vastly outperforming their expected TOV (i.e. commits less TOV that expected) could indicate high skill level which would mean that they require more on-ball possessions.

-- For more indepth analysis see the report ('Multiple Linear Regression_with_FTA.docx').

 ## Python version and packages
 Python Version: 3.8.3